The Traveling Salesman Problem Solution for Delivery and Service Businesses

 “We rely heavily on historical data – knowing how many drivers I need to recruit for the day, how many orders each driver can take, how long those deliveries would take, and how many drivers were dispatched.”
 Gabby Maynard, The Little Posy Co.

 As a business owner, the last thing you want to do is waste unnecessary time sitting in Google Maps trying to plan routes and not getting optimal solutions (Google Maps route optimization isn’t for business).

-The TSP affects businesses because planning routes manually requires so much work, ballooning the man hours and total costs of your logistics.
+The traveling salesman problem affects businesses because planning routes manually requires so much work, ballooning the man hours and total costs of your logistics.

 This can often mean oversized dispatching and scheduling departments, and a fleet that is slow to respond to cancellations and last-minute orders.